jaytharindu/edueasy-website/README.md

-# Website for the EduEasy Smart Learning Assistant System
+# Website of the EduEasy Smart Learning Assistant System